aleesteele/petition/README.md

 # Petition
 A playful petition on politics in the Korean Peninsula.
 I built this at Spiced Academy during week 7 of the 12-week course on Javascript-focused web development.
-Check out a live demo [here](https://aleesteele-petition.herokuapp.com/) and the rest of my web-development portfolio [here](https://github.com/aleesteele/portfolio).
+Check out the rest of my web-development portfolio [here](https://github.com/aleesteele/portfolio).

 ## Technologies
 - **Language**: Javascript